-Olivia Jade ‘No Longer Dating’ Singer Jackson Guthy
+Olivia Jade Reportedly ‘No Longer Dating’ Singer Jackson Guthy

 “Olivia and Jackson have been cooling off for a couple months.
 They aren’t together anymore, but are still very cordial and really do remain friends.”

-Despite their breakup, Jackson Guthy “has been there for Olivia” in any way he can as their relationship was thrust into the college admissions spotlight.
+Despite their breakup, Jackson Guthy “has been there for Olivia” in any way he can, as their relationship was thrust into the college admissions spotlight.

 Olivia Jade did not return to her USC dorm after the college scandal broke and instead was staying at Guthy’s Malibu home for weeks.
 Now the YouTuber is leaning on her other friends and is ready to start a new chapter in her life as her parents fight their charges in court after issuing a “not guilty” plea.
 Last week, Olivia Jade was even spotted shopping for furniture for her new apartment with a mystery male friend.